vytjak/HAeso.lt/readme.md

 Home Assistant integration for mano.eso.lt - Lithuanian energy grid operator.

+**Disclaimer.**

+*WARNING: If you're reading this, you have stumbled upon this project before it is ready to release :).
+Please wait until this message is removed.*

+This Home Assistant integration for eso.lt is a work in progress, so some missing functionality and occasional errors should be expected.
+If you'll encounter something that's obviously a bug, please submit it as an issue on the GitHub repo (link bellow).

 ## Description

 Pulls in electrical energy consumption data from Lithuanian energy grid operator eso.lt.